The Fluffiest Strawberry Buttercream Frosting

-If you’re not familiar with freeze-dried fruit it’s basically the same strawberry but without all of the moisture.
+If you’re not familiar with freeze-dried fruit it’s basically the same strawberry flavor but without all of the moisture.
 This means that instead of getting a strawberry puree, which would make for a runny frosting, we get a strawberry powder which is perfect for thickening and flavoring our frosting as well as adding color.

 WHY YOU SHOULD MAKE THIS RECIPE

 - It uses freeze-dried strawberries which blend perfectly into the frosting.